-Dental bridges takes place over 2 or 3 or sometimes more visits during your stay.
+Dental bridges takes place over 2 or 3 or sometimes more visits to the dentist

-During the first visit, the patient receives local anesthesia, and the dentist re-contours the abutment teeth so that a crown will fit over them.
-Teeth impressions taken during this visit form a model to guide the creation of the dental bridge.
+During the first visit, the patient receives local anesthetic and the dentist re-contours the abutment teeth so that a crown will fit over them.
+Teeth impressions are taken during this visit to form a model to assist in the creation of the dental bridge.

-The dentist creates and fits a temporary bridge or crown to protect the exposed teeth, while the final bridge is being manufactured.
-The bridge will be made in a dental laboratory by a technician.
-A second visit is necessary to remove the temporary bridge or crown and replace it with the permanent bridge.
+The dentist makes and fits a chairside temporary bridge or crown to protect the exposed teeth immediately after the teeth have been filed to protect the teeth whilst the final bridge is being manufactured.
+The permanent bridge will be made in a dental laboratory by a technician.
+A second visit is necessary to remove the temporary bridge (or crown) and replace it with the permanent bridge.

-There may be required more visits required between the first and second visit to ensure a proper fit and bite, etc and to try on the frame.
-With good oral hygiene and dental care, dental bridges usually last between 5 and 15 years.
+More visits may be required between the first and second visit to ensure a proper fit and bite, etc.